molsim/HYDROID/docs/DEVELOPER.md

 ## What to do to ship a release:
 - increment version file hydroid/VERSION
 - tag release
-- add example files to release
 - Modify anaconda recipe https://github.com/intbio/hydroid-conda
-- Build cona package and deploy to anaconda cloud
+- Build conda package and deploy to anaconda cloud

-### Optionally deploy HYDROID to PyPi (no FreeSASA module)
+### Deploy HYDROID to PyPi (no FreeSASA module)

 ```
 make sdist